H-yz2022/AlgorithmsPrepare/Berkeley-CS162-Operating-System/note.md

 <img width="299" height="173" alt="image" src="https://github.com/user-attachments/assets/d3526f86-e15b-48f0-b1d8-043b1de1ae91" /><br>
 <img width="260" height="172" alt="image" src="https://github.com/user-attachments/assets/aef40aa7-467e-49f9-94c2-c3076598d453" /><br>

 ### Cost of Polling?
 Assume for a processor with a 1GHz clock it takes400 clock cycles for a polling operation (calling polling routine, accessing the device, and returning).
-- Determine % of processor time for pollingmovement
+- Determine % of processor time for polling movement
 - Mouse: polled 30 times/sec so as not to miss user
 - Floppy disk (Remember those?): transferred data in 2-Byte units and had a data rate of 50 KB/second.
 - No data transfer can be missed.